lexik/LexikCronFileGeneratorBundle/Resources/doc/index.md

 * You have two environments: prod and staging
 * One user project_staging on your staging server and project_prod on your prod server
 * The php version is the same for each server.
-* Absolute_path is the path for your project.
+* Absolute_path is the absolute path to your console binary (bin/console).
-* Output_path will be the path where the file will be create.
+* Output_path will be the path where the cron file will be created.
-* Crons is an array of cron per env.
+* "crons" is an array of cron commands.

 **Note** Having different PHP versions is not possible and not recommended.